lsfratel/restcraft/README.md

 #### Dynamic Routes

-Dynamic segments in paths are defined with a `:` prefix.
+Dynamic segments in paths are defined with a `<` prefix and `>` suffix.
 Dynamic routes allow you to capture parts of the URL and pass them as parameters to the handler:

 ```python
 class UserView: